 Now that you know how you can earn cash back, let’s look at the redemption side.
 You generally have a few options to redeem your cash back rewards, depending on the card.
 Here are some of the most popular options.

 - Statement credit: One of the easiest cash back redemption methods is a statement credit.
 With a statement credit, you redeem cash back rewards to lower your credit card bill.
-For example, if you have accumulated $200 in cash back and have a $1,000 bill from your credit card issuer, you’d redeem the $200 cash back on your statement and owe the remaining $800.
+For example, if you’ve accumulated $200 in cash back and have a $1,000 bill from your credit card issuer, you’d redeem the $200 cash back on your statement and owe the remaining $800.
 The simplicity and clear value make it a popular option.

 - Paper check or direct deposit: You may have the option to log into your card issuer’s website and choose to redeem cash back rewards for a paper check, which would be mailed to you.
 Or you may be able to have the cash deposited directly into your checking or savings account.